KimAlderman/GetCleanDataProject/codebook.md

 Subject
 	One of the 30 subjects; values range from 1-30 (integer)

 Activity
-	One of six activities.
-Allowable values are:
+	One of six activities; allowable values are:
-		WALKING
-		WALKING_UPSTAIRS
-		WALKING_DOWNSTAIRS
-		SITTING
-		STANDING
-		LAYING
+	WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-The remaining 81 variable are the means for each feature (numeric)
+The remaining 81 variable are means of the measurements for each feature:

-tBodyAcc-mean()-X
+tBodyAcc-mean()-Xnumeric
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z
 tBodyAcc-std()-X